samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

     involved.
 The access token can then directly be used in our API calls that accept this kind of token.
 This method is suitable for server-side code, as it requires the application secret to be passed.
 Before accessing user data in this flow, the user must have granted your application permissions on his data during either an [Authorization code](#authorization-code-method) or [Implicit](/sami/sami-documentation/authentication.html#implicit-method) flow.

-All of our API calls need to be authenticated either as a user or as an application.
-The authentication is done by obtaining an access token from our accounts server and passing that access token back to the API calls, either as an HTTP Authorization header (preferred method), or as a URL parameter for WebSocket calls, as these normally do not support HTTP
+Authentication is done by obtaining an access token from our accounts server and passing that access token back to the API calls, either as an HTTP Authorization header (preferred method), or as a URL parameter for WebSocket calls, as these normally do not support HTTP